Packaging Features That Are Important to Consumers

 What are the purposes of packaging?
 Packaging serves a practical role, but it can extend further.
 A product package is a fundamental part of the marketing mix, since it’s an opportunity to engage with the customer directly.

 Product packaging can leave a lasting impression on your customer, so having the right features can improve brand loyalty.
-If you’ve ever wondered what consumers like in packaging, these seven packaging features will give you insight into your customers’ preferences.
+If you’ve ever wondered what consumers like in packaging, these seven features of packaging will give you insight into your customers’ preferences.

 1. Product Protection

-Why is packaging important for a product?
-The primary reason is that it protects the product from spoiling, contamination, breaking or loss of any kind, ensuring the customer receives the best version of the product.
+The most important feature of product packaging is protection.
+It should keep products safe from spoiling, contamination, breaking or loss of any kind, ensuring the customer receives the best version of the product.

 A product’s packaging is typically in layers, giving it the best protection possible.
-Depending on the product, your packaging may need one or more forms of protection to keep it secured and intact.
-For food packaging, the product requires a freshness seal to preserve its shelf life.
-Vacuum-sealed bags with resealable mechanisms are an ideal way to improve the product protection and the package’s user-friendliness for your customer.
+Depending on the product, your packaging features may need one or more forms of protection to keep it secured and intact.
+For example, food packaging requires a freshness seal to preserve the product’s shelf life.
+Vacuum-sealed bags with resealable mechanisms are an ideal way to improve product protection and the package’s user-friendliness for your customer.

 Beverage products should also have protective features like a freshness seal, indicating if someone has opened the bottle or container.
 Tamper-proof packaging gives your customers peace of mind that they’ll be able to detect any interference with the product.
 Likewise, childproof packaging has also been a revolutionary safety measure that parents appreciate.

-Another solution for protecting products, particularly food and supplements, is using desiccant packs.
+Another solution for protecting products, particularly food and supplements, is desiccant packs.
 Filled with silica gel or bentonite clay, desiccant packs help control humidity by absorbing moisture.
-Desiccant packs inside the product’s packaging prevent the food or supplement from drying out or developing an unpleasant odor.
+When placed inside the product’s packaging, these packs prevent the food or supplement from drying out or developing an unpleasant odor.

 2. Information Architecture